drowe67/freedv-gui/USER_MANUAL.md

 1. Bugfixes:
     * Revert PR #689 and reimplement fix for original startup delay issue.
 (PR #712)
+2. Enhancements:
+    * Allow "Msg" column to be resized by the user.
+(PR #721)

 ## V1.9.9 April 2024